Top C# Interview Questions

 C#Exception HandlingMultiple Exceptions

 Yes, use a single `catch` block with a base exception type or C# 6.0+ exception filters to handle multiple exceptions.
+Example:

 try {